0x0806/res/README.md

-#### This shared-repo contains my own (or copied from someone else's and modified) custom packages I use in different infrastructures I need to operate.
+#### This shared-repo contains my own (or copied from someone else's and modified) custom packages/files/other staff I use in different projects I need to operate.